Comprehensive Pilates Teacher Training Program:

 Measurable performance standards are clearly outlined in the course syllabus.
 Student progress is monitored throughout the program with program faculty.
 Assessments are periodically evaluated and updated throughout the program to monitor student progress and deepen understanding.

-• Written Exam: Evaluates theoretical knowledge, including apparatus knowledge, and key exercise concepts.
+Written Exam: Evaluates theoretical knowledge, including apparatus knowledge, and key exercise concepts.

-• Practical Exam: Assesses teaching ability based on a predetermined set of skills, including:
+Practical Exam: Assesses teaching ability based on a predetermined set of skills, including:

-• Choreography: Ability to sequence exercises appropriately.
+Choreography: Ability to sequence exercises appropriately.

-• Set up: Proper setup and transitions for all apparatus.
+Set up: Proper setup and transitions for all apparatus.

-• Safety/Precautions: Adherence to all safety protocols and precautionary guidelines.
+Safety/Precautions: Adherence to all safety protocols and precautionary guidelines.

-• Cueing and client interaction.
+Cueing, session planning, and appropriate client interaction.

 Test Out Process for Practical Exam: